-Please remember to check out my Blog page where I write about travel, family, place and writing.
-I have been primarily a non-fiction author and have dozens of books in this genre, but after the publication of my book Emancipation Day in 2013, I have had to think differently about who I am as a writer.
-This Blog is one space in which I do that thinking.
+Please check out my Blog page, where I write about travel, family, place and writing.
+I have been primarily a nonfiction author and have written fourteen books in this genre, but after the publication of my first novel, Emancipation Day, in 2013, I have had to think differently about who I am as a writer and as a person.
+This Blog spot is one space in which I do that thinking.

 Emancipation Day won the 2013 Amazon.ca First Novel Award on April 30th.
 Here I am at the Four Seasons in Toronto after hearing the news, with Doubleday senior editor Nita Pronovost (right), and editorial assistant Zoe Maslow.
 Thank you to everybody who came out in support that night and to my editorial team at Doubleday.

 From here you can find out about my most recent work, Emancipation Day - my first novel – as well as my latest translation, October 1970, by Louis Hamelin.
 You can also review my previous titles, learn what Events and News are coming up, and I hope read my Blog.

 New!
 Writers Retreat in San Miguel de Allende